 Can I Test for Cancer Genes?

-If your test comes back positive, it means that the laboratory found a gene mutation that is associated with hereditary cancer syndrome.
+If you complete the test and your test comes back positive, it means that the laboratory found a gene mutation that is associated with hereditary cancer syndrome.
 Here are a few facts that a positive result could reveal.

 - It can indicate a higher risk of the future development of certain cancer(s).

-- It could suggest that there is a need for further testing and a possible change in lifestyle.
+- It could suggest that there is a need for further testing and a possible lifestyle change.

 - Lastly, if someone has tested positive for an increased risk of developing cancer, they can take steps to lower their risk of cancer development and can possibly detect cancer earlier, resulting in earlier treatment.